awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-control-access-using-iam-policies-to-invoke-api.md

 }
 ```

-## Statement Reference of IAM Policies for Executing API in API Gateway<a name="api-gateway-calling-api-permissions"></a>
+## Statement reference of IAM policies for executing API in API Gateway<a name="api-gateway-calling-api-permissions"></a>

 The following information describes the Action and Resource format of IAM policy statements of access permissions for executing an API\.

-### Action Format of Permissions for Executing API in API Gateway<a name="api-gateway-iam-policy-action-format-for-executing-api"></a>
+### Action format of permissions for executing API in API Gateway<a name="api-gateway-iam-policy-action-format-for-executing-api"></a>

 The API\-executing `Action` expression has the following general format: